Richardbnk/GCP_Data_Quality/README.md

-# GCP Data Quality system to manage automated process
+# Data Quality system to manage automated process on GCP

 ## Python library to simplify RPA Development on GCP